PODCAST "The Bulletin"

 Theme: Contemporary sacred art and its representations

-Guest: Father João Norton is a Jesuit and trained architect.
+Guest: Father João Norton is Jesuit and architect by training.
 He is a member of Brotéria and a lecturer in Aesthetics and Theology at the Catholic University of Lisbon.

 Episode 10, 2023